Logo

 1. Standard Report Type

-Salesforce provides some predefined report types that are called “Standard Report Type”.
-You can create your report using this report type much quicker and easily.
-Some examples of Standard Report Type: Account and Contact Reports, Activity Reports, Lead Reports, Sales Engagement Reports, etc.
+Salesforce provides predefined report types called “Standard Report Types.”
+You can create reports more quickly and easily using these report types.
+Examples of Standard Report Types include Account and Contact Reports, Activity Reports, Lead Reports, and Sales Engagement Reports.

 Mastering Salesforce Reports: Types, Creations & Best Practices